Configure Global Log Receiver

 for the policy type and then choose a custom policy and enter your Splunk HEC token.

-According to a Splunk article, there are 2 different Splunk HEC URI:
+According to a Splunk article, there are two different Splunk HEC URIs:

-- Fur customers using AWS Firehose, then you will have a second HEC URL: https://http-inputs-firehose-customer_stack.splunkcloud.com
+For customers using AWS Firehose, you will have a second HEC URL: https://http-inputs-firehose-customer_stack.splunkcloud.com.

-- For customers running HEC on their own deployments or using the Splunk test drive instance, then port 8088 will need to be specified: https://input-prd-uniqueid.cloud.splunk.com:8088
+For customers running HEC on their own deployments or using the Splunk test drive instance, port 8088 will need to be specified: https://input-prd-uniqueid.cloud.splunk.com:8088.

-In either of the scenarios, you can use the following command to validate the URL:
+In either of the scenarios, you can use the following commands to validate the URLs:

 -